thenexthub/Codira/docs/ReferenceGuides/UnderscoredAttributes.md

-- Use `@_silgen_name` if certain declarations need to have predictable symbol names, such as to be easily referenced by linker scripts or other highly customized build environments (and it's OK for those predictable symbols to reference functions with a Swift ABI).
+- Use `@_silgen_name` if certain declarations need to have predictable symbol names, such as to be easily referenced by linker scripts or other highly customized build environments (and it's OK for those predictable symbols to reference functions with a Codira ABI).
 - Use `@_silgen_name` to interface build products that must be linked together but built completely separately, such that one can't import the other normally.
 For this to work, the declaration(s) and definition must exactly